 +1 604 783 4165 / Barb@JustasonMI.com

 These are the findings of a Justason Market Intelligence (JMI) survey of City of Vancouver citizens 18 years and older (n=332).
-The online survey, conducted and sponsored by Justason Market Intelligence, was completed in English October 11, 12, 15, and 16 October 2019.
+The online survey, conducted and sponsored by Justason Market Intelligence for public education purposes, was completed in English October 11, 12, 15, and 16 October 2019.

 The final sample was adjusted to match the demographic distribution of the City of Vancouver according to the 2016 Canadian census according to age, gender, and region.
 The final sample of 332 carries a margin of error of +/-5.4 percentage points 95 per cent of the time.
 The margin of error for the 297 decided voters is +/-5.7.